 What Mindful Listening Looks Like

 Mindful listening builds on how we usually listen (one-way or two-way listening) by using more of our senses and slowing down our thoughts to take in the situation in a more thoughtfully considered, non-judgmental way.
-With mindful listening, we fully apprehend what’s taking place before deciding what to say or do.
+With mindful listening, we fully absorb what’s taking place before deciding what to say or do.

 In the scenario we’re considering, you would first reflect on what’s going on in the room.
 Is the restaurant crowded or noisy?
 Is the atmosphere uptight or relaxed?
 Is the waitstaff frequently nearby where they can overhear your conversation?
 How might these factors be impacting the way you and your friend are communicating?

 Then, of course, you would fully consider how external and internal factors are impacting your friend and how she is communicating.
-You’d say to yourself something like this, “She seems to be off today—she’s speaking more quietly and slowly than usual, and she’s hunched over in her chair.
+You’d say to yourself something like this, “She seems to be off today — she’s speaking more quietly and slowly than usual, and she’s hunched over in her chair.
 Hmm, I wonder if maybe she’s feeling really hurt by what’s going on in her life?
-In fact, now that I’m paying more attention, it seems that I’ve been speaking to her in kind of a preachy way when it comes to this issue, and not thinking about her emotions at all—probably because I’m stressed in my own life.
+In fact, now that I’m paying more attention, it seems that I’ve been speaking to her in kind of a preachy way when it comes to this issue, and not thinking about her emotions at all — probably because I’m stressed in my own life.
 It’s also really busy in here.
 Maybe when we’re in a more private place I’ll ask her about how she’s really feeling.”

-Few of us take the time to practice this type of listening regularly, but doing so can have a profound effect on our interactions—how we connect with others, and how others connect with us.
+Few of us take the time to practice this type of listening regularly, but doing so can have a profound effect on our interactions, how we connect with others, and how others connect with us.

 How to Practice Mindful Listening